top of page

 In the rich tapestry of Jamaican media, one name stands out as a beacon of storytelling and cultural preservation—Carey Robinson.
 An alumnus of Calabar High School and Howard University, Robinson initially set out to study medicine but soon discovered his true passion lay in history and psychology.

 As a renowned journalist, author, and historian, he crafted narratives that captivated hearts and inspired minds, leaving an indelible mark on the nation's identity.
-Behind the microphone of the iconic television program "Hill an' Gully Ride," Robinson brought the pulsating rhythms of Jamaican life to the forefront, shedding light on the untold stories and experiences of everyday citizens.
+Behind the microphone of the iconic television program 'Hill an' Gully Ride,' Robinson brought the pulsating rhythms of Jamaican life to the forefront, shedding light on the untold stories and experiences of everyday citizens.

 Carey Robinson.
 Photo by: Unknown